VincentChalnot/SidusEAVModelBundle/README.md

         <familyCode>:
             label: <human-readable name of the family> # Use the translator instead of this
             attributeAsLabel: <attributeCode> # Required, except if the family is inherited
+            attributeAsIdentifier: <attributeCode> # Can be used to set a virtual primary key on your family
             instantiable: <boolean> # Default true, can be used to define an "abstract" family
+            singleton: <boolean> # If true, the family will have only one instance accessible through DataRepository::getInstance
             parent: <familyCode> # When specified, the family will inherits its configuration
             data_class: <PhpClass> # Can be used with single table inheritance to declare specific business logic in a dedicated class
             attributes: # Required